StThomas-SEIS660/Lab-06/Lab-06-instructions.md

 Take a screen shot and save.

-Test that your monitoring is working correctly by going back into your VM and issuing the command
+Test that your monitoring is working correctly by going back into your MANOS VM (192.168.33.4X) and issuing the command

     sudo halt